supersabbath/flicker-react-component/README.md

 ## Why Redux?

-Redux is a stylish way to organize the state of the application as well as a desing pattern to follow at developement.
+Redux is a stylish way to organize the state of the application in centralized manner.
+Redux also offers a structure for creating reactive apps, A developer that understands redux will easily find his way in the app.
 React-Redux also allows code re-utilization for mobile development under React Native

 #### Pros:

-Havinging a scaffolding to follow while using react , light weight, Reactive webs site.
+Havinging a scaffolding to follow while using react , light weight, Reactive webs site, Maintainability, Great tools for debuging, Easy testable.

 #### Cons:

 Setting up the development enviroment could be challenging and time consumming.
 Also, many issues may arise during process or installing new npm modules.
-Thats why I decided to use a boilerplate :
+That's why I decided to use a boilerplate :

 #### As a starting point I used [www.reactboilerplate.com](https://www.reactboilerplate.com)